-- Termly Pupil Progress Meetings are held in order to allow class teacher, Head teacher and the Senior Leaders to monitor and evaluate the progress of children in Literacy.
-Where appropriate, TAs are also involved. - The Head teacher, Senior Leaders and Literacy Coordinators monitor children's work regularly through work sample scrutiny. - The Subject Leader analyses RAISE online data, tracking documents and end of key stage SATs results for Reading and Writing with class teachers.
+- Termly Pupil Progress Meetings are held in order to allow class teachers, Head teacher and the Senior Leaders to monitor and evaluate the progress of children in Literacy.
+Where appropriate, LSAs are also involved. - The Head teacher, Senior Leaders and all teachers monitor children's work regularly through work sample scrutiny. - The Subject Leader analyses RAISE online data, tracking documents, NFER test results and end of key stage SATs results for Reading and Writing with class teachers.
 Recommendations from this analysis may feed into School Development Plan and Performance Management Targets.

-The role of the Literacy Leaders
+The role of the English Leaders

-- Ensure a core of material is available - Review and monitor planning regularly - Monitor literacy teaching and evaluate pupil's work - Arrange liaison with the advisory staff when necessary - Attend relevant courses to be aware of new ideas and disseminate these to all staff and to arrange appropriate inset for colleagues, in negotiation with the Head teacher and with reference to the School Development Plan (SDP) priorities

-- Be responsible for ordering Literacy resources in agreement with Head teacher and budgets - Update the policy document and schemes of work as necessary
+- Ensure a core of material is available - Arrange liaison with the advisory staff when necessary - Attend relevant courses to be aware of new ideas and disseminate these to all staff and to arrange appropriate inset for colleagues, in negotiation with the Head teacher and with reference to the School Development Plan (SDP) priorities - Be responsible for ordering English resources in agreement with Head teacher and budgets - Update the policy document and schemes of work as necessary - Evaluate the impact and enjoyment of quality texts and ensure that the books remain engaging.